falled10/Finance-Manager/README.md

 ## How to use?
 Open the Add category link in side bar, and add a category<br>
 Then open the add transaction link, and using category you created, create transaction<br>
-You can look at you category or transaction lists or you can look at chart that show you destibution by days or by categories
+You can look at you category or transaction lists or you can look at chart that show you destibution by days or by categories.